lulwazi28/Hack-samsung/README.md

-# HackJudge — Hackathon Judging Platform
+# HackJudge: Hackathon Judging Platform

 A light-theme, sidebar-navigation UI for the hackathon judging platform, built with React + Vite + Tailwind CSS.